 Make sure that your eyeglass prescription is current and is appropriate for the work you do.

 Learn techniques for relaxing and reducing emotional stress.
-These include deep breathing, progressive relaxation, and biofeedback.
+These include deep breathing, progressive relaxation, yoga, meditation, and biofeedback.

 Maintain a regular exercise regimen under the guidance of a doctor.
 This can help keep your neck and back flexible, strong, and relaxed.

 Use moist heat to relax the muscles.
 Soak in a hot bath or wrap a warm, moist towel around your neck.

 Brush your scalp lightly with a soft hairbrush.

 Give yourself a massage.
 Knead the muscles running from your shoulders up the back of your skull.

 Use an ice pack.
 Apply this directly to the place where you feel pain.